395th Rifle Division: Formation

-The division's first official commander, Col. Anatolii Yosifovich Petrakovskii, was not appointed until 1 April 1942.
+The division's first official commander, Col. Anatoly Petrakovsky, was not appointed until 1 April 1942.
 By 11 October 1941, the second formation of the 18th Army had been destroyed in the Battle of the Sea of Azov.
 The 395th became part of its third formation, moving into Southern Front by 18 October.

 Battle of Rostov

 In the subsequent Battle of Rostov both the Soviet and German forces moved simultaneously on 17 November.
 The right-flank divisions of 18th Army covered against a German drive on Voroshilovgrad while those on the left flank, including the 395th, failed to gain any success; the remainder of the battle would primarily involve the 9th, 37th and 56th Armies on the Soviet side.
 Following the German retreat to the Mius River the division moved up to that line with its Army and remained there through the winter and spring.

 Battle of the Caucasus

 When the German summer offensive began in late June, the division was still in 18th Army of Southern Front.
 The attack on the southern sector began on 7 July, and the 395th was in the northern half of its Front's sector, in the first echelon along the east bank of the Mius, alongside the 383rd and 353rd Rifle Divisions, with only one division and the 64th Tank Brigade in reserve.
 The weight of the attack by German Army Group A soon forced Southern Front into a precarious retreat.
 On 21 July Colonel Petrakovskii was promoted to the rank of major general.
 The next day the LVII Panzer Corps encircled Rostov's outer defenses.
 By this time 18th Army had withdrawn most of its forces out of the city and across the Don River, leaving just two regiments of the 395th in Rostov despite orders from the Front to defend it beside the 56th Army.
 The panzer troops were poorly equipped to secure the heavily fortified city, which did not fall until 27 July, by which time most of the personnel of the two regiments had managed to escape southwards.

 While the battle for Rostov raged, Army Group A began advancing into the Caucasus region on 25 July.
 At this time 18th Army was defending a 50 km sector from the Kagalnik at the mouth of the Don eastward to Kiziterinka, 20 km southeast of Rostov.
 By 1 August the division and its Army had come under the command of the North Caucasus Front.
 Later that month it was briefly reassigned to 12th Army, but when that Army was disbanded it returned to the control of 18th Army, which was now part of the Black Sea Group of Forces under Transcaucasus Front.
 On 4 September General Petrakovskii handed his command over to Col. Sabir Umar-Ogly Rakhimov, who had previously been the deputy commander of the 353rd Division.